Stroop Report

-The Stroop Report is an official report prepared by General Jürgen Stroop for the SS chief Heinrich Himmler, recounting the German suppression of the Warsaw Ghetto Uprising and the liquidation of the ghetto in the spring of 1943.
+The Stroop Report is an official report prepared by Gruppenführer Jürgen Stroop for Reichsführer-SS Heinrich Himmler, recounting the German suppression of the Warsaw Ghetto Uprising and the liquidation of the ghetto in the spring of 1943.
 Originally titled The Jewish Quarter of Warsaw Is No More!
 (Ger.
 Es gibt keinen jüdischen Wohnbezirk in Warschau mehr!), it was published in the 1960s.